 About the Better Business Bureau (BBB):

 For more than 100 years, Better Business Bureau has been helping people find businesses, brands and charities they can trust.
-In 2016, people turned to BBB more than 225 million times for BBB Business Reviews on more than 167 million businesses and Charity Reports on 3.6 million charities, all available for free at bbb.org.
-The Council of Better Business Bureaus is the umbrella organization for 112 local, independent BBBs across North America, as well as home to its national programs on dispute resolution, advertising review, and industry self-regulation.
+In 2018, people turned to BBB more than 173 million times for BBB Business Profiles on nearly 5.4 million businesses and Charity Reports on 11,000 charities, all available for free at BBB.org.
 BBB Serving the Upstate of South Carolina was founded in 1982 and serves 10 counties, including Abbeville, Anderson, Cherokee, Greenville, Greenwood, Laurens, Oconee, Pickens, Spartanburg and Union.
 Businesses that earn BBB Accreditation contractually agree and adhere to the organization's high standards of ethical business behavior.
 BBB is the preeminent resource to turn to for objective, unbiased information on businesses and charities.
-For more information, call (864) 242-5052 or visit www.upstatesc.bbb.org.
+For more information, call (864) 242-5052 or visit bbb.org/upstatesc.